unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh2.png"><img src="/images/hh2.png"></a>

 Taking a look at the twitter account we can see a lot of random text.
 This could be an issue for us trying to grab and decipher all the text.
-Fortunately, twitter has an API that can help us grab all the tweets.
+Fortunately, twitter has an API that can help us.

-After a quick Google search I came across this Python Script that will help us pull all tweets.
+After a quick Google search, I came across this Python Script that will allow us to grab all the tweets off an account.

 ```
 http://www.craigaddyman.com/mining-all-tweets-with-python/